-We incurred interest expense of \$2.1 million for the three months ended June 30, 2019, compared to \$0.4 million for the three months ended June 30, 2018, which represented an increase of \$1.7 million.
-Interest expense is comprised of the contractual coupon interest expense and the amortization of the debt discount associated with our venture debt facility, which we refer to as our 2014 Debt Facility, during the three months ended June 30, 2018 and with our Athyrium Credit Facility during the three months ended June 30, 2019.
-The increase was primarily due to the higher outstanding balance on our debt facility, which increased in October 2018 from \$20.0 million under our 2014 Debt Facility to \$75.0 million under the Athyrium Credit Facility, which remained outstanding during the three months ended June 30, 2019.
+We incurred interest expense of \$2.1 million for the three months ended March 31, 2020, compared to \$2.1 million for the three months ended March 31, 2019.
+Interest expense is comprised of the contractual coupon interest expense and the amortization of the debt discount associated with our Athyrium Credit Facility during the three months ended March 31, 2020 and 2019.
+During the three months ended March 31, 2019, \$75.0 million under the Athyrium Credit Facility was outstanding, and remained outstanding during the three months ended March 31, 2020.